All Episodes

 And, of course, the humans will be removed there.

-And that's why they've told the White House Press Corps, they even told Politico this, If you don't totally toe the line, if you ever make one snide comment about the White House, you will never be in the press conference, you will never be given the press release.
+And that's why they've told the White House Press Corps, they even told you in Politico this, if you don't totally toe the line, if you ever make one snide comment about the White House, you will never be in the press conference.

-Because it's all, who gets the press release and the access?
+Because it's all who gets the press release and the access.

-And now they're saying, they said this a month ago, they may go to a virtual president where it's a hologram recording of him, and then it'll be a full hologram composite where they just write the words, and it's not even a recording of Obama.
+And now they're saying, they said this a month ago, they may go to a virtual president where it's a hologram recording of him.

 It's just a video simulation.

-And by the way, this is the plan.
+They're going to, and by the way, this is the plan.

 dan friesen